retogerber/MIMIC/config/README.md

 ## Register IMC to postIMC (QuPath)

 In QuPath:
 - open postIMC microscopy image
-- draw quadrangles around ablation marks from IMC, if automatic registration should be done this can be very approximate and just has to include the whole IMC (see parameter `do_register_IMC_location` in section [add metadata](#add-metadata)).
+- draw quadrangles around ablation marks from IMC, if automatic registration should be done this can be very approximate and just has to include the whole IMC (see parameter `do_register_IMC_location` in section [add metadata](#add-metadata), essentially set to True if automatic registration should be done).
 If manual registration is required draw the quadrangles as precicely as possible.
 - name each quadrangle by right click -> `Annotations` -> `Set properties` -> `Name`.
 Keep this name in mind since you will need to fill it into file `config/sample_metadata.csv` (see [below](#add-metadata)).
 - Do this for all IMC ablated areas.
 - Then go to `File` -> `Export objects as GeoJSON`, **Unselect** `Export as FeatureCollection`, then confirm.
 Save as `results/{PROJECT_NAME}/data/IMC_location/{PROJECT_NAME}_IMC_mask_on_postIMC.geojson`

+The names of annotations are important for correctly matching IMC images to locations.

 ## Add metadata

 Adapt file `config/sample_metadata.csv`:
 - `sample_name`: name of sample (i.e. name of IMC image without file ending)
 - `project_name`: name of project (above: `{PROJECT_NAME}`)
-- `core_name`: name of GeoJSON object from step above
+- `core_name`: name of GeoJSON object from step above, e.g. A1
 - (optional) `reg_type`: one of "precise" (default, i.e. manual registration of IMC to postIMC as described above) or "register" (experimental, not robust.
-Tries to register an aggregated version of the IMC file to the postIMC (set used channels with parameter `IMC_channels_for_aggr` in file config/config.yaml), a GeoJSON as described above is still needed but only to specify the general location of the IMC ablation mask.)
+Currently only "precise" is suppported.
 - (optional) `do_register_IMC_location`: bool, default=True, should automatic IMC to postIMC be performed?
 This setting means that the manually drawn IMC location mask doesn't need to be precise.
 - (optional) `register_IMC_location_with_pycpd`: bool, default=True, in case `do_register_IMC_location` is True, should an additional registration step using CPD be performed.
 Might or might not improve precision.
 - `IMS_pixel_size`: size of IMS pixel in micrometer (stepsize)